Looking to add a WhatsApp chat to your website? You’ve come to the right place.

-Another important advantage is that Trengo offers the possibility to use WhatsApp with multiple users.
+Another important advantage is that Trengo offers the possibility to use WhatsApp with multiple users, which isn’t possible with the official app.
 Your team can easily collaborate on conversations in one WhatsApp account.
 In the inbox, they can @tag each other and assign messages to specific colleagues or teams.

 Try Trengo for free!🚀